muecoin/Guides/masternode_setup.md

 We need to copy the binaries to a folder in our path for easier access

-	sudo cp mon/mue-cli /usr/local/bin/
+	sudo cp mon/monetaryunit-cli /usr/local/bin/
-	sudo cp mon/mued /usr/local/bin/
+	sudo cp mon/monetaryunitd /usr/local/bin/
-	sudo cp mon/mue-tx /usr/local/bin/
+	sudo cp mon/monetaryunit-tx /usr/local/bin/

-Please note that we do not need to copy the `mue-qt` file, as it is the graphical wallet interface.
+Please note that we do not need to copy the `monetaryunit-qt` file, as it is the graphical wallet interface.
 It will not work on our server.

 -------------------------------------------------------------------
 If we want to build the daemon instead, we have to setup the building environment before compiling the source: